oekrice/outflowpy/log.md

 Plan for today:

-- Add something which saves out the raw crot downloads so I stop getting blocked from the server
+- Add something which saves out the raw crot downloads so I stop getting blocked from the server.
-- Add the image generation to the tracer, and some optional flags like not plotting the occasional open field line
+- Add the image generation to the tracer, and some optional flags like not plotting the occasional open field line.

 I think that's probably sufficient.
+The first of these goals has been acheived.
+Good good.

+Notes for the image generator:
+- Will be a square view but would like to make the dimensions variables, along with the resolution.
+The default values for these can be specified in the python wrapper rather than trying to be snazzy with the Fortran.
+- Get the Fortran to output two arrays -- both the field lines and the image.
+But either of them have the potential to be none, which needs to be caught in the Python.